dadrian/dadrian.io/content/blog/posts/security-engineering-roles.md

 ### Securing the product

-Some security jobs are have a goal of securing a product.
+The goal of some security jobs is to build a secure product.
 This type of job often looks more like a typical software engineering role than, say, a threat-hunting role.
 You'll often see this role at a company that is offering some type of platform.
 This is because the core feature---running someone else's code---is a